Advocacy, complaints and appeals for people receiving mental health care or treatment

 If all other options have been tried, you may contact the Health and Community Services Complaints Commissioner to work through your complaint.

 Sometimes an individual or family may wish to appeal against an order.
-You can ask the Guardianship Board to examine your case and it will consider what you, your family and your treatment team have to say.
+You can ask the South Australian Civil and Administrative Tribunal to examine your case and it will consider what you, your family and your treatment team have to say.